AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Default Value**

-      The value displayed in the field when the form is opened; ie before the user has made any input.
+      The value displayed in the field when the form is opened.
+That is, before the user has made any input.

 * **Constraints**

     * **Required**

-      This is dependent on the form component type, but provides one or more click boxes to indicate that this field, or certain parts of this field, is/are required.
+      Constraints depend on the form component type, but provides one or more click boxes to indicate that this field is required, or certain parts of this field, are required.

     * **Required Message**

-      A message to inform users that this field is required; a required field will also be flagged with and asterisk.
+      A message to inform users that this field is required.
+A required field is also flagged with an asterisk.

     * **Constraint**

-      The constraints available for selection are dependent on the form component type.
+      The constraints available for selection depend on the form component type.

     * **Constraint Message**